-So tomorrow is back to the regular school routine.
-And who doesn't need something quick and easy to put on the table on a school night.
-Especially after you've worked all day yourself and you're pretty tired, huh?
+It's that time of year again when everyone is getting ready to return to the regular school routine.
+Whether your kids attend school in person or are home schooled, you always need something quick and easy to put on the table on a school night.
+Especially after you've worked all day yourself and you're pretty tired yourself, right?

 How to Make Sloppy Joes